 I was an avid reader of HiFi magazines and I tried to read between the lines to understand what products really distinguished themselves among the plethora of entry-level units sold at the time.
 It appeared that a new technology developed by Philips for the D/A conversion sections was able to deliver an amazingly good sound from low priced CD players.
 It was the “bitstream” technology of the so-called 1-bit converters.
 It really seemed their performance was good if compared to the price of the CD players fitted with those converters.
 I put my eyes on a JVC player someone believed to be a giant killer.
 It was the XL-Z431 (below), with Philips bitstream DAC for less than 200 thousand lire!

-I also bought an Onkyo A-8200 integrated amp (at left) critics were praising for its value at a price around 400 thousands, if I remember well.
+I also bought an Onkyo A-8200 integrated amp (below) critics were praising for its value at a price around 400 thousands, if I remember well.
 I found a buyer for the CD-16 but the Kenwood amp was unsellable.
 Finally I had a player-amp pair worth the name!
 The quality advance was enormous, in spite of the naive DIY loudspeakers project and for many years I enjoyed it a lot.